In this article on whole house air purifier reviews we highlight three options available to you.

 The lower priced air filters you will find at stores like Home Depot or Lowes.
 They are made for use with the return air ducts of your cooling or forced-air heating system.
 While these filters can be marketed as allergy air filters, the primary purpose is to keep your air conditioning system clean of dust so it can run efficiently.

-These air filters will often have a MERV rating listed on the packaging.
+The furnace air filters will often have a MERV rating printed on the packaging.
 This is a good way to know how efficient the filters are.
 That means, it gives an indication for the size and percentage of airborne particles that the filter can remove.

 The higher the MERV rating the higher the efficiency.
 If you are looking for asthma or allergy relief you need to remove the smallest particles.
 That is, to focus on particles less than 1 micron in size and ideally much smaller than that.
 This is because it is the smallest airborne particles that float in the air the longest.
 And they are too small to be filtered by your nasal passages so it’s what you breathe into your lungs.
 So, these are the particles that trigger asthma and allergy symptoms.